-A dental implant may be the ideal solution for you if you have one or more missing teeth.
-They are strong, last a long time and are virtually non-detectable as they can be made to match the colour and shade of the rest of your smile.
+If you have one or more missing teeth, then a dental implant could be the perfect solution for you.
+They are strong, last a long time, and are virtually non-detectable as they can be made to match the colour and shade of the rest of your smile.

 A 13 page report full of the most useful information, ideal if you’re thinking about replacing missing teeth